 A Note About Our Title

-“Rabbit Catastrophe” (alternately translated as “Hare Catastrophe”) is the title of a Robert Musil story from his 1936 collection Posthumous Papers of a Living Artist.
-It is a very short story about a baby rabbit attacked and killed by a terrier.
+“Rabbit Catastrophe” is the title of a Robert Musil story from his 1936 collection Posthumous Papers of a Living Author.
+Read it here.

 Managing Editor - Robin LaMer Rahija

 Girls Like Us Chapbook Series Editor: Danni Quintos

 Readers: Serena Devi, Hannah Rego, Hannah Rose Neuhauser